Trump lawyers never worried he'd be charged with Russia conspiracy

 When it became clear Barr was about to release Mueller’s conclusions Sunday, Trump’s legal team — the Raskins, Sekulow and Rudy Giuliani — gathered in Sekulow’s office near the Supreme Court.

 Barr quoted the Mueller report as stating that "while this report does not conclude that the President committed a crime, it also does not exonerate him" on obstruction.
-But Barr said he and deputy Rod Rosenstein "have concluded that the evidence developed during the Special Counsel's investigation is not sufficient to establish that the President committed an obstruction-of-justice offense."
+But Barr said he and Deputy Attorney General Rod Rosenstein "have concluded that the evidence developed during the Special Counsel's investigation is not sufficient to establish that the President committed an obstruction-of-justice offense."

 Upon hearing the news, they jubilantly high-fived one another.
 They had won what looked to them like a total victory.